-On the other hand, the UI/UX designer is a designer with two roles attached to their job title.
-First, the UI stands for User interface and the professional requirements are similar to what a web designer does.
+On the other hand, the UI/UX designer has two roles attached to their job title.
+First, the UI stands for User interface, and the professional requirements are similar to what a web designer does.

-What separates a web designer from a UI/UX designer is the UX, which simply means user experience.
-This means that the primary role of the designer is in the interest of how a user or customer will interact with the website and the natural expectation is to improve this experience.
+What separates a web designer from a UI/UX designer is UX, which simply means user experience.
+This means that the designer’s primary role is how a user or customer will interact with the website, and the natural expectation is to improve this experience.

-This means tons of research on user behavior, coming up with information architecture that works, testing the utility of the proposed design and employing a content strategy that is effective.
+This means tons of research on user behavior, coming up with information architecture that works, testing the utility of the proposed design, and employing an effective content strategy.

-Having understood the user requirements that need to be met the UI/UX will either delve into the designing part of the project but in most cases, they delegate this to a web designer to implement.
+Having understood the user requirements that need to be met, the UI/UX will either delve into the designing part of the project.
+Still, they delegate this to a web designer to implement in most cases.

-Wireframes are the preferred mode of communication between the UI/UX designer and Web developer but in some cases a template is created for this purpose.
+Wireframes are the preferred mode of communication between the UI/UX designer and the Web developer.
+Still, in some cases, a template is created for this purpose.

 It is imperative to note that the job of the UI/UX designer does not stop with the designing of the website since they have to do more research on customers to further improve the experience.

-Having covered the main differences let us now have a look at the specifics and interaction in the work place.
+Having covered the main differences, let us now look at the specifics and interactions in the workplace.

 Utility vs Aesthetics

-The main aspects of User experience is to address the business needs that the website will be addressing.
+The central aspect of User experience is to address the business needs of the website.

-This means that the UI/UX designer will mainly look at the needs of clients that competitors did not meet and strive to meet these needs.
-This may involve conducting research, developing a prototype and doing a validation test.
+This means that the UI/UX designer will mainly look at clients’ needs that competitors did not meet and strive to meet these needs.
+This may involve conducting research, developing a prototype, and doing a validation test.

-When the product offering has passed the validation, the UI/UX designer will pass the designs to the web designer who is responsible for creating the aesthetics of the website.
-The web designer will mostly refer to the personas developed by the UI/UX designer and choose typography, color schemes and design layout to match the requirements.
+When the product offering has passed the validation, the UI/UX designer will give the designs to the web designer, who is responsible for creating the website’s aesthetics.
+The web designer will primarily refer to the personas developed by the UI/UX designer and choose typography, color schemes, and design layout to match the requirements.

-The successful product that results from the whole process is a visual hierarchy that lets the user easily interact with the webpages and lets the user accomplish different tasks with ease.
+The successful product that results from the whole process is a visual hierarchy that lets the user easily interact with the webpages and accomplish different tasks with ease.

-The use of familiar icons and design elements that have the proper usage pattern is integral to this process.
+The use of familiar icons and design elements with the proper usage pattern is integral to this process.

 User Experience is Goal Oriented While Web Design Focuses on Customer Satisfaction

-The user experience has to meet the goal of the client to have any success.
-This is in relation to the fact that web users go online with a goal in mind.
+The user experience has to meet the client’s goal to have any success.
+This concerns the fact that web users go online with a goal in mind.

 If users come to your website, they will come to achieve something.
-It maybe to buy a product, pay taxes or find information and the UI/UX designer has to tailor solutions that fit with the prospective user.
+They may buy a product, pay taxes, or find information.
+The UI/UX designer has to tailor solutions that fit the prospective user.

-Once this process is completed, the user requirements are passed on to the web designer who will translate this into a user interface that has appeal to the target clients.
+Once this process is completed, the user requirements are passed on to the web designer, translating this into a user interface that appeals to the target clients.

 User Experience is a Business Process While Web Design is a Technical Process

-It is important to look at how the process was implemented in the past to understand the rise of UI/UX designing.
+It is essential to look at how the process was implemented to understand the rise of UI/UX designing.

-When businesses started occupying the web space, the initial requirements were few to succeed.
-A website was merely an address for most companies to present their information for clients.
+When businesses started occupying the webspace, the initial requirements were few to succeed.
+A website was merely an address for most companies to present their information to clients.

-The people who were business oriented were the first to try to solve the business case for web but the lack of technical knowhow limited their participation.
+The business-oriented people were the first to solve the business case for the web.
+Still, the lack of technical know-how limited their participation.

-This marked the rise of UI/UX designers, individuals who were equip with an understanding of how to build a website and how to solve problems associated with the business case.
+This marked the rise of UI/UX designers, who were equipped with an understanding of how to build a website and solve problems associated with the business case.

-For the web design aspect of the equation, the progression has taken a different road.
-From the initial designs meant for websites, today we can witness various gadgets that require a user interface including watches, washing machines, car dashboard and even vending machines.
+The progression has taken a different road for the web design aspect of the equation.
+Today, from the initial designs meant for websites, we can witness various gadgets that require a user interface.
+That includes watches, washing machines, car dashboards, and even vending machines.